michaelokonji/share/README.md

 9. Word Chain
 10. Cryptogram

-These activities align with your objectives, offering unique, engaging, and fun experiences for learners.

 ### Top 10 Activities for **Dialogue Simulations**

-Here are the top 10 activities that best align with your criteria of uniqueness, engagement, and fun:

 1. **Restaurant Roleplay**
    *Description*: Simulate a restaurant scenario and practice ordering food in the target language.